erSubhashThapa/100daysofcode/r1-log.md

  - **JavaScript30: Slide In On Scroll**

     I learned a short cut for changing a value quickly in DevTools.
 Click into a numerical css property value (ex: `transform: translateX(`**26.4%**`) scale(0.95);`) in the DevTools style tab.
 Then use the arrow buttons or the mouse wheel to increase or decrease by 1.
-For other increments use the following values:
+For other increments hold down the following keys:

    - `cmd` +/- 100
    - `shift` +/- 10